Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Conclusion

 \section{Conclusion}

-Since the beginning of blockchain technology, it has attracted a tremendous amount of attention from both academia and industry due to its applicability in modern day applications.
-One of the prime reason behind this attention is the P2P architecture of blockchain, which makes it a secure, trustworthy, and truthful platform which is immutable and can be verified at the time of need.
-Even though, blockchain has such tremendous benefits, but it is also vulnerable to a huge number of attacks by adversaries, such as security, privacy, reliability, and performance attack, etc. Therefore, in order to keep these functionalities in the full running condition and to preserve any big catastrophe, it is important to identify any anomalous behaviour in the network within a limited time.
+Since the beginning of blockchain technology, it has attracted attention from both academia and industry.
+One of the prime reasons behind this attention is the P2P architecture of \final{blockchain which} makes it a secure, trustworthy, and truthful platform which is immutable and can be verified at the time of need.
+Even though blockchain has benefits, it is also vulnerable to a number of attacks by adversaries, such as security, privacy, reliability, and performance attack, etc. Therefore, in order to keep these functionalities in full running condition, it is important to identify any anomalous behaviour in the network within a limited time.
 In order to do so, anomaly detection techniques come into effect, which identify any anomalous behaviour in the network and report it for timely action.
 In this article, we work over providing a thorough survey of these anomaly detection models.
-Firstly, we provide a through discussion that how anomaly detection can help in enhancing the trust and security of blockchain network and its ongoing applications.
-Afterwards, we provide a detailed classification of blockchain anomalies alongside discussing evaluation matrices and key requirements for the development of anomaly detection models in the network.
-Afterwards, we provide a detailed in-depth analysis of existing anomaly detection works from perspective of four most prominent layers of blockchain technology.
+Firstly, we provide a thorough discussion of how anomaly detection can help in enhancing the trust and security of the blockchain network and its ongoing applications.
+Afterwards, we provide a detailed classification of blockchain anomalies alongside discussing evaluation \final{metrics and} key requirements for the development of anomaly detection models in the network.
+Afterwards, we provide a detailed in-depth analysis of existing anomaly detection works from the perspective of four most prominent layers of blockchain technology.
 Finally, we provide a comprehensive discussion about certain challenges and future research directions which needs attention from the researchers working in the field of anomaly detection in blockchain technology.